timrogers/rapgenius/README.md

 ## Usage

-Songs on RapGenius don't have numeric identifiers as far as I can tell - they're identified by a URL slug featuring the artist and song name, for instance "Big-sean-control-lyrics".
+Songs on Rap Genius don't have numeric identifiers as far as I can tell - they're identified by a URL slug featuring the artist and song name, for instance "Big-sean-control-lyrics".
 We use this to fetch a particular track, like so:

 ```ruby
 require 'rapgenius'